seeker89/code-review-PR-quide/README.md

 - __commit the changes in small, easily reversible increments__
 - __apply logic and behave your best__

+If you're not 100% confident with git branches, make sure you check out [this awesome tutorial](http://learngitbranching.js.org/).

 #### Description

 Descriptions are written in Markdown, so they support all the goodies, like lists, code blocks, quotes, links, inline images, emojis, headers, etc. __Use them__.